1Password/terraform-provider-onepassword/docs/index.md

 3. Use a Connect server.
 4. Put items in the different vaults.

-This will be addressed in the next release.
+This will be addressed in the future release.